Improbable-AI/Improbable-AI.github.io/posts/2026-06-30-constrained-rl.md

 Q_{\tilde r}(s,a)=Q_r(s,a)+\sum_{i=1}^m\lambda_iQ_{c_i}(s,a)
 $$

-That way the Q network doesn’t need to be changed every time we change the Lagrange multipliers ([Achiam et al. 2017](https://arxiv.org/pdf/1705.10528)).
+That way the Q network doesn't need to be changed every time we change the Lagrange multipliers ([Achiam et al. 2017](https://arxiv.org/pdf/1705.10528)).

 </aside>